-Iran to boost uranium enrichment level in new challenge for nuclear pact
+Trump tells Iran threats 'can come back to bite you' in nuclear standoff

 Iran’s main demand - in talks with the European parties to the deal and as a precondition to any talks with the United States - is to be allowed to sell its oil at the levels that prevailed before Trump left the deal and restored sanctions.

-Additional reporting by Parisa Hafezi in Dubai, John Irish and Sudip Kar-Gupta in Paris and Jonathan Landay in Washington; Writing by Michael Georgy; Editing by Mark Heinrich and Alistair Bell
+Additional reporting by Parisa Hafezi in Dubai, John Irish and Sudip Kar-Gupta in Paris, Jonathan Landay and David Alexander in Washington; Writing by Michael Georgy; Editing by Mark Heinrich and Alistair Bell